Hennadiy Zubko: Ukraine cabinet

-The main priority of the Ministry of Regional Development, Construction and Housing is the conduction of reforms for decentralization and energy efficiency.
-During the year of implementing these reforms, a number of legislative acts were adopted, new programs were introduced and funded.
+As Deputy Prime Minister of Regional Development, Construction and Utilities of Ukraine, Zubko conducted reforms for decentralization and energy efficiency, construction reforms, and the introduction of market relations in the housing sector.
+During the year of implementing these reforms, legislative acts were adopted, and new programs were introduced and funded.

-The Ministry is also responsible for construction reforms and introduction of market relations in the housing sector to provide consumers with quality services.

-Hennadiy Zubko headed the government commission on investigating the MH17 catastrophe and the special commission on investigating causes of the crash of the ship "Ivolha".
-He addresses issues of infrastructure restoration in Svatove affected by fires at the rocket and artillery weapon warehouses.
-In addition, he created an expert group to assess the damage caused by an emergency situation.
+During the investigation of the MH17 incident, Zubko defended the decision not to close Ukraine airspace at elevations exceeding 9751 meters over the zone in question.
+The elevation reported by Dmytro Babeichuk, head of the air-traffic control service, was 7900 meters.
+Sixty-one airlines continued to fly over the area above the elevation the International Civil Aviation Organization recommended be closed for minimum safety.
+The Dutch Safety Board also acknowledged that closing the airspace over the conflict area could have prevented the incident altogether.

+Zubko headed Ukraine's "Interagency Commission" investigating the crash, following Volodymyr Hroysman.
+A Ukrainian delegation assisted in a three-day reconstruction of the crash.
+Zubko authorised relinquishing the report on the incident to the Dutch investigators in order to maintain Ukraine's transparency on 23 July 2014.
+The draft report included Ukraine's recommendations to improve ICAO regulations regarding flights over conflict areas.

+While the final report of the incident stated that the missile had been "launched from an area controlled by Russian-backed separatists", Zubko went further, stating that the incident was a terrorist attack.

 Decentralization

-Decentralization reform implemented under the leadership of Hennadiy Zubko involves changes in education, health, social policy, public administration, local authorities, development of urban infrastructure, as well as energy efficiency measures.
+The decentralization reform implemented under the leadership of Hennadiy Zubko involves changes in education, health, social policy, public administration, local authorities, the development of urban infrastructure, and energy efficiency measures.

 In December 2014, the Budget and Tax Codes were amended, and fiscal decentralization took place in Ukraine.
 Due to these changes, local budgets in 2015 were in surplus.
 Fiscal decentralization has allowed for the provision of more than US$24 billion to local budgets.
-Using the State Regional Development Fund, the government financed 784 projects of infrastructure and provided them with US$2.7 billion.
+Using the State Regional Development Fund, the government financed 784 infrastructure projects with US$2.7 billion.

-On 1 September 2015 the Law of Ukraine No.320-VIII "On Amendments to Certain Legislative Acts of Ukraine on Decentralization of Powers in the field of Architectural Control and Improvement of Town Planning Legislation" came into force.
-It reforms the system of state architectural control and transmits the respective functions and powers from the national to the local level.
+On 1 September 2015, the Law of Ukraine No.320-VIII, "On Amendments to Certain Legislative Acts of Ukraine on Decentralization of Powers in the field of Architectural Control and Improvement of Town Planning Legislation" came into force.
+It reforms the system of state architectural control and transmits the functions and powers from the national to the local level.

 On 2 February 2015, the Law of Ukraine "On voluntary association of local communities" was adopted, after which, 6,300 territorial communities initiated their association.